-As a skateboarder, I’ve noticed that skateboarding can be a pretty painful thing to get good at.
-Before we experience the good feeling of accomplishment that comes from rolling away from a new trick, we usually have to put ourselves through lots of pain.
-Skateboarders often find themselves in a situation where they are throwing themselves down a flight of stairs or some other type of obstacle over and over again to the point that heels, hips, ankles, and other parts of the body are getting painfully worst with every try.
-They know that every try will cost them greater pain and discomfort, but for some reason they continue to throw them self down the obstacle in a hope for victory.
-As soon as the trick gets landed though, and even better if it gets on film, all the pain that they had to go through becomes worth it and is turned into a joyful occasion.
+Skateboarding can be a pretty painful thing to get good at.
+Before we experience the good feeling that comes with rolling away from a new trick, we usually have to put ourselves through lots of pain and sacrifice.
+We often find ourselves in a situation where we are throwing ourselves down flights of stairs or some other type of obstacle over and over again to the point that heels, hips, ankles, and other parts of the body are getting painfully worst with every try.
+We know that every attempt will cost us greater pain and discomfort, but for some reason we continue to throw ourselves down it in a hope for victory.
+As soon as the trick gets landed though, and even better if it gets on film, all the pain that we had to go through becomes worth it and is turned into a joyful occasion.
 Skateboarding demonstrates a pattern in humanity that the best things in life come out of pain and hardship.